Tej-Singh-Rana/ansible-camp/round-03/README.md

 # Use case of Inventory

-### Task - 2
+### Task - 3
 **Picked it up from the Ansible Cert Objectives**
-- Use special variables to override the host, port, or remote user Ansible uses for a specific host
+- Use special variables to override the host, port, or remote user Ansible uses for a specific host etc